AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/create-pdf.md

 <InlineAlert slots="text"/>

-We are implementing a new security validation that will impose restrictions on the conversion requests in which:<br/>1.
-URL Scheme is not HTTPs.<br/>2.
-Hostname resolves to non-routable IP Address (Private/Local/Link local, etc).
-This will also include cases which will include redirects with non-routable IP addresses.
+We have implemented a new security validation for HTML to PDF conversion for requests containing urls where:<br/>1.
+The URL Scheme is not HTTPS.<br/>2.
+The hostname resolves to a non-routable IP address.
+This encompasses scenarios where redirects lead to non-routable IP addresses as well.

 Please refer the [API usage guide](../api-usage.md) to understand how to use our APIs.